dbmcclain/Astronomy/README.md

 There was a different quick and dirty version that we used many years ago.
 It did not invoke Ecliptic coordinate frames, and it simply approximated the rate of change in RA and Dec.
 Compared to the two routines here, that old method is distinctly inferior.
 It is so easy to just convert things to Ecliptic coordinates, rotate the whole frame by 50"/yr, then convert back to Equatorial.
 Again, no Euler angles are needed to do any of this.

 **precess** _RA-ang Dec-ang from-epoch &optional to-epoch => RA-ang, Dec-ang_
 - Accurate precession for anywhere on the sky.
-Needs RA, Dec, and starting epoch.
 - Target epoch can be stated, but defaults to `(current-epoch)`.

 ```